Technology-for-the-Poorest-Billion/2024-OVSI/interim/Interim_Presentation.md

 Alex:

+- Reminder of how microcontrollers work using online resources and datasheets.
-- Learnt how to code a Raspberry Pi Pico using micropython and Thonny.
+- Learnt how to programme a Raspberry Pi Pico using micropython and Thonny.
 - Learnt how to read from the serial port using python.
-- Learnt how to use Matplotlib.animate to produce live plots
+- Learnt how to use Matplotlib.animate to produce live plots.
+- This has all been self taught using various online sources.
+- Improved my resilience to the constant issues that I faced during coding

 ### Updated project development timeline